 (b) if the Board is not satisfied that the person is suitably qualified or experienced to be issued with a licence — a permit that is subject to the conditions and restrictions that the Board considers appropriate.

-[Regulation 25 amended by Gazette 31 Dec 2007 p.
+[Regulation 25 amended: Gazette 31 Dec 2007 p.
 6504.]

 26. Duration of registration of licence or permit